Triage: “I woke up with severe back pain”. States he thinks its from work, bending and twisting. Low back, both sides. No pain in legs or abdomen

 °SPINE: No deformity noted.

 °EXTREMITIES: No edema.
-No tenderness.
-Homan´s negative.
 Symmetric pulses

 °NEUROLOGIC: Normal speech.
 No focal weakness.
-Alert and oriented.

 Testing:

-- LFTs elevated with ALT 104 AST 58 and alk phos otherwise also elevated.
+- LFT: ALT 104, AST 58, and alk phos mildly elevated.

-- CT with contrast image below
+- CT with contrast: image below

 What is the most likely diagnosis?